CongWang141/my_website/content/blog/asset pricing via machine learning/index.md

 ---
-title: "Review empirical asset pricing via machine learning"
+title: "Review: empirical asset pricing via machine learning"
 author: "Cong Wang"
-date: "2022-011-17"
+date: "2022-11-17"

-excerpt: This article analyize the globe carobon emission.
-The data for this analysis is from **World Bank Open Data**, collected since 1990.
-It breaks down the global carbon emission and analyize the trend.
+excerpt: For a long time **machine learning** has been used in the financial industry, especially in the empirical asset pricing field.
+This paper conducts a comparitive analysis among different machine learning methods, set the lower bar for the out of sample predicting power for each methods.
+Since its publication, it already has more than 1000 citations and has become the benchmark for machine learning research.

 tags:
-- Carbon Emission
+- machine learnig

 categories:
-- Climate Change
+- literature review

 featured: true
 layout: single